kjekac/docs/contract language considerations.md

   * 1+6 = use an option as a token
   * ∀n.
 2+n = obvious

-* State changes are described in an analyzable way.
-  Metric: Amount of code required to prove properties of a state change.
-Less is better.

-* Hard to introduce errors.
-  Metric: The amount of ways the minimal examples can be erroneously implementated that are syntactically "similar" to a correct version.
-Fewer is better.

 * Emphasis on blockchain-as-a-knowledge-base.

   Metric:
     let `c(A)` be the amount of code required to draw conclusions about the state of a set of contracts A.